melaniehubbard-ds/melaniehubbard-ds.github.io/index.md

-# DS Pedagogy and Project Examples
+# DS Instruction and Project Examples
 The following are examples of work I have done in the past, the intent being to help us have conversations about this kind of work and to possibly inspire new assignments, workshops, projects, etc. Many of the examples have an accompanying video that provide more contex.
 Some of the assignments I have designed or codesigned with faculty can be found in [Project CORA](https://www.projectcora.org/users/melanie-hubbard).
+More projects can be found at [ds.lmu.edu](https://ds.lmu.edu/).

 ## Table of Contents

-**Class Projects** -
+**Class Projects**<br>
-Below are a few projects I led classes through.
-(Also see, [ds.lmu.edu](https://ds.lmu.edu/))<br><br>
 [Mapping Parable of the Sower](#mapping-parable-of-the-sower)<br>_basic mapping, lower division English class, group work, visual component, close reading_<br>
 [Watts Collection](#watts-collection)<br>
 TEXT<br>